 The next part of the lecture covered communication.
 According to Yumi, females liked definitive answers.
 The guy should have a place in mind instead of waiting for the woman to think of one.
 And have a set arrival time.

 Now, I was worried.
-It was Svetlana who suggested the nightclub.
-Had I been quick enough on my feet, I would’ve suggested a coffee shop or ice cream.
+It was Svetlana who suggested the nightclub after shooting down my idea to go to the amusement park for opening day.
 She also hadn’t texted me back to agree on a time, something I had chalked up to being busy.

 I don't know, Sparky.
-I ran the calculation, and there's an 86 percent probability of failure when comparing your situation to media I've analyzed.
+I ran the calculation, and there's an 86 percent probability of failure based on the media I've analyzed.

 Taking matters into your own hands.
 Bold but risky...
 You know what?
 She might like that!

 Thanks, Yumi!
 Best advice I've ever gotten from a computer.
-I'm gonna start getting ready now.
+I'm gonna get ready now.